 Landscaping requires the use of numerous tools and sophisticated pieces of equipment, some of which require you to obtain individual licenses in order to operate them.
 Even if you are only completing the design aspects of a project and working with a contracted team for the physical labor, you’ll need to have enough knowledge of the required equipment.
 Knowing which tools and machines will be needed for a particular job will help you provide detailed and accurate pricing.

-If you’re thinking of becoming a landscaper because you’re handy with a lawnmower and your favorite color is green, you might need to seek a different career path.
+If you’re thinking of creating a professional landscaping business because you’re handy with a lawnmower and your favorite color is green, you might need to seek a different career path.
 However, if you’re passionate about creating beauty out of greenery and you’re willing to invest in your career, you can gain the business acumen, education, technical knowledge and creative chops to enter a highly rewarding field.